csm-actions/docs/README.md

 By separating server repositories and workflows from client repositories and workflows, you can protect server workflows.

 We trigger server workflows by `labels:created` event because it requires only `issues:write` permission, which is hard to abuse.
-To create labels in other repositories, GitHub Actions tokens are unavailable.
-So clients require GitHub Apps with `issues:write` permissions.
+GitHub Actions tokens can't trigger new workflows runs, so clients require GitHub Apps with `issues:write` permissions.

 `labels:created` event can pass small parameters to server workflows via label name and description.
 But if you need to pass larger parameters, you should use GitHub Actions Artifacts.